NEOTROPICAL (southern South American)

 comorant-rock-on-nest-puerto-williams(Puerto Williams, Chile)

-There are about 15 species in this genus.
+There are about 15 species in the genus Cinclodes.
 They are found in cooler habitats in the Andes or coastal southern South America.
 In these habitats they are usually found near water, fresh or salt, where they hunt for invertebrates.
 They are all mostly brown, with some species having contrasting white on face or cheeks.

 (Chilean Fiords)